The scourge of our society is domestic violence

 I was born in Australia and my parents had Dutch nationality.
 I spent most of my life in European countries.
 I never suffered domestic violence.
 I realize how lucky I am.
-The human race has still a long way to go.
+Humanity has still a long way to go.

 Source: Wikipedia and the Sur in English, Nov.
-16th 60 22nd 2018, Article by Alvaro Frias and Juan Cano
+16th to 22nd 2018, Article by Alvaro Frias and Juan Cano

 Photo Source: Pixabay